 There are main instances where it may be helpful to download a package from the repositories without actually installing it.
-You can do this with the
+You can do this by running

 Because this is only downloading a file and not impacting the actual system, no

 - apt download package